 Posted on Saturday 17 June 2017

-Developing some new money habits is important when you are attempting to transform your financial portfolio.
-It takes time, but it is well worth the effort.
-Your daily decisions regarding money will have a huge impact on your long-term financial health.
-Just physical health requires good eating and daily exercise, your financial health also depends on good decisions and vigilance.
+Developing some new money habits is essential when attempting to transform your financial portfolio.
+Accustoming yourself to these new habits will take some time, but it is worth the effort ultimately.
+Your daily money decisions will have a significant impact on your long-term financial health.
+Just as physical health requires good eating and daily exercise, your financial health also depends on good decisions and vigilance.

 What are you doing on a daily basis to increase your income?
-Are you researching ways to gain higher interest on your savings at your bank?
+Are you researching ways to gain higher interest on your savings at the bank?
 How are you cutting back on spending?
-These are just a few questions you can ask yourself as you steer towards financial health.
+These are just a few questions you can ask yourself as you steer towards improved financial health.

 Many Canadians have to work harder than ever to achieve financial success.
 If you don't know where to start, balancing your saving and spending can leave you exhausted and confused.
 That's why we're here with some advice on how to control your spending habits!

 If you set up a proper budget and start controlling how you spend money daily, it's possible to achieve financial security long before retirement.
 Here are some tips for whipping your budget into shape.

 Bill Earle said, "If your expenses exceed your income, then your upkeep will be your downfall."
 In other words, spending more money than you earn is a quick way to sink your ship.

 Although most of us know how much we make per month, and roughly how much we spend on groceries and gas per week, it's hard to keep all the detailed figures floating around in your brain.
 That's why it always pays to have a budget on hand to keep track of your income and spending to make sure you don't tip your canoe over.

 You might think that buying that last-minute pack of gum or the celebrity gossip magazine at the checkout won't make a difference, but the truth is that it will.
 Small things add up fast.
 If you're trying to save and get on top of the financial game, being wise about your daily spending habits can make you more mindful of your spending.